◊◊◊◊

 1 can (10.5 oz) condensed beef broth, undiluted

-1 package (8 oz) sliced mushrooms (optional)
+1 package (8 oz) sliced fresh mushrooms (optional)

 1 medium zucchini, thinly sliced